Skip to content

 Tokens

-You can add stack-wide tokens from "[Stack] > Configure > Tokens" page.
-Such tokens will be added to all app services in app instances that use this stack revision.
+Add stack-wide tokens from Stack > Configure > Tokens.
+These tokens are available to app services created from that stack revision.

 Stack Services

 Each service in a stack can be configured under "[Stack] > Configure > Stack services > [Service]".
-A service can be enabled or disabled, set as mandatory or optional.
-When set mandatory it cannot be excluded during new app creation.
+A service can be enabled or disabled and marked as required or optional.
+Required services cannot be excluded during new app creation.

-Only one service can be set as main, in this case, if a service has http endpoints, the app instance's main technical domain will target the main endpoint of the main app service.
+Only one service should be marked as main.
+If that service has an HTTP endpoint, the app's main technical domain will target the main endpoint of the main app service.

 Replicas

-You can change number of replicas per service, not available for external services.
+You can set the number of replicas per service.
+This is not available for external services.

 Integrations

-Additionally, to all non-external services you can add Variable integrations.
+Additionally, all non-external services can use Variable integrations.

 Environment Variables

-You can add service-specific environment variables from "[Stack] > Configure > Stack services > [Service] > Env vars" page.
-Such environment variables will be added to the corresponding app service's kubernetes resources during deployment in app instances that use this stack revision.
+Add service-specific environment variables from Stack > Configure > Stack services > [Service] > Env vars.
+These values apply only to the corresponding app service.

-An environment variable can be optionally marked as secret, when "Secret" selected the environment variable value will be stored in a kubernetes secret and won't be shown in Wodby dashboard.
+An environment variable can be marked as secret.
+Secret values are stored in a Kubernetes secret and are not shown in the Wodby dashboard.

 Resources

-For non-external services you can set up resources requests and limits from "[Stack] > Configure > Stack services > [Service] > Resources" page.
-Resources requests and limits correspond to kubernetes resources request and limits.
+For non-external services, configure resource requests and limits from Stack > Configure > Stack services > [Service] > Resources.
+These map to Kubernetes resource requests and limits.

 Request